Skip to content

 Usage

 For simple task-farming workflows, where you only want to run many similar, independent, and non-MPI parallel programs, you can use the CSC utility tool sbatch-hq.
-Just specify the list of commands to run in a file, one command per line.
-The tool sbatch-hq will create and launch a batch job that starts running commands from the file using HyperQueue.
-You can specify how many nodes you want to run the commands on, and sbatch-hq will keep executing the commands until all are done or the batch job time limit is reached.
+It creates and launches a batch job that runs your commands using HyperQueue, executing them until all are done or the batch job time limit is reached.

 command1 arguments1